 Step-by-step, whiteboard ready!

-Note: We recommend loading the video before your class begins, to avoid buffering pauses—especially if you have a slow Internet connection.
+Note: To avoid pauses due to buffering, we recommend loading the video before your class begins—especially if you have a slow Internet connection.

-Did you enjoy this activity?
+Did you enjoy this digital lesson?
 Then you will love our other digital lessons!

 Check them out here.